Below is a list of the top 11 (1 bonus) black male falsetto singers you deserve to know:

 Michael Jackson – Falsetto Black Male Singers

 Born on the 29th of August 1958 and known as the ‘King of Pop’, Michael Jackson had a multitude of talents.
-He is regarded to be one of the most significant cultural figures in the 20th century.
+He is regarded to be one of the most significant cultural figures of the 20th century.

 Michael had a career that spans over four decades and made significant contributions to various fields such as fashion, dance, philanthropy, and music.
-He was a worldwide influence and popularized some dance moves such as the moonwalk and also the robot.
+He was a worldwide influence and popularized some dance moves, such as the moonwalk and also the robot.
 All his talents seem to overshadow the fact that he also had one of the smoothest falsetto voices that were quite sexual due to his virtuosic nature.
 He died in June 2009.

 Eddie Holman – Falsetto Black Male Singers

-Eddie has the kind of voice that can be best described as an astounding precision instrument with the ability to leap octaves extremely fast and also bend notes into the shapes that leave lesser singers in awe and wonder.
+Eddie has the kind of voice that can be best described as an astounding precision instrument with the ability to leap octaves extremely fast and also bend notes into shapes that leave lesser singers in awe and wonder.
 He has made a permanent spot for himself in soul history.
 Apart from being such a gifted singer, he also owns Agape Records, his record label.

 Philip Bailey – Falsetto Black Male Singers